Raoul Felder

-Raoul Lionel Felder (born in Brooklyn, New York, May 13, 1944) is an American divorce lawyer and matrimonial attorney.
+Raoul Lionel Felder (born in Brooklyn, New York, May 13, 1939) is an American divorce lawyer and matrimonial attorney.
 Felder has written eight books and has published numerous articles related to matrimonial law, politics and social issues.
 Felder is listed in New York Law Journal's 100 Most Powerful Lawyers in America and in all editions of Who's Who in America and Who's Who in American Law and was profiled in the May 3, 2004 issue of The New Yorker.

 Life

-Raoul Lionel Felder was born in Williamsburg, Brooklyn; his brother Jerome became famous as a songwriter under the pseudonym Doc Pomus, who wrote such songs as Save The Last Dance For Me, Viva Las Vegas, This Magic Moment, etc. He graduated from New York University School of Law and was admitted to the New York Bar in the same year.
+Raoul Lionel Felder was born in Williamsburg, Brooklyn, the son of British-born Jewish immigrants.
+His brother Jerome became famous as a songwriter under the pseudonym Doc Pomus, who wrote such songs as Save the Last Dance for Me, Viva Las Vegas, and This Magic Moment.
+He graduated from New York University School of Law and was admitted to the New York Bar in the same year.
 He attended New York University, graduating with a B.A. before studying medicine at the University of Bern College of Medicine in Switzerland.